DanishSaini124/Firmware-Flight-software-project/README.md

-This is a professional-grade README designed for your GitHub or engineering portfolio.
-It highlights the high-performance aspects of your flight computer—like the hardware-timed executive—which is exactly what recruiters at JPL or SpaceX look for.
-ESP32-Avionics-Executive: High-Fidelity Flight Computer

 This project is a real-time avionics suite built for high-power sounding rockets.
 It utilizes an ESP32 and an MPU6050 IMU to handle flight logic, sensor fusion, and safety protocols within a deterministic, interrupt-driven environment.
 🚀 System Architecture